noopkat/avrgirl-arduino/CONTRIBUTING.md

 Once AVRGirl Arduino is globally installed on your machine using `npm install -g avrgirl-arduino@latest`, type `avrgirl-arduino test-pilot` into your terminal program and follow the prompts.
 Shouldn't take more than two minutes of your time, but will make a big difference to ensuring any issues are reported and fixed promptly!

+## Auto unit testing

+AVRGirl Arduino has built-in support for automated unit testing on _push_ and _commit_.
+When either of these git commands are used, the test command, `npm run test` is invoked. __Note:__ this does not run Test Pilot.

 ## Feature requests

 The best thing to do here is to file an issue if there already isn't one.
 If it's something fairly obviously needed (in your opinion) and you are happy to code it, feel free to open a pull request without filing an issue first.